 Interact with your community and online

 This is the part where you interact with the most important people – the voters.
 Interacting with the community (in real life) means knocking on doors during canvassing, making phone calls, and interacting with potential voters at every opportunity.

-In the online realm, you will interact with voters through social media, email and online advertising.
+In the online realm, you will reach voters through social media, email and online advertising.
 Before your campaign, you should have cleaned up your social media profiles.
 Share news, updates and announcements.
 Use a lot of photos and video where you can.
 Vet all the content you share.
 Double-check anything you post before it goes live.

 Use your interactions to bring people into the fold.
 Work to get contact information, email addresses and social media follows.
-Use this information to keep reaching out for donations and support.
+Use this information to reach out for donations and support.

 In the end, you’ll need to pull out all the stops on your GOTV efforts.
 The more people you can reach, the more effective your outreach will be.

 A well-executed strategy will give you your best shot at success on Election Day.

-Ready to start your online campaign?
-Online Candidate helps hundreds of local campaigns every election cycle.
-We provide tools and political marketing services to help build your digital campaign.« How To Use Authoritative Linking for Your Campaign
+Ready to campaign for political office?
+Online Candidate helps hundreds of candidates every election cycle.
+We provide tools and online marketing services to help build your digital campaign.« 6 Ways to Add Interactivity to Your Campaign Website